gabrielkassjohnson/Amazon-Indigenous-Carbon/README.md

 <img src="original-plot.png" />

 Figure 1.
-A rough recreation of the plot in the paper.
+A rough recreation of figure 1c in [Walker 2020].
 It contains a few perceptual flaws that make it hard to decipher, and also innacesible to people with sight disabilities.

 <img src="amazon-carbon13frames.gif" />